How to Become a Surgical Technologist in New Hampshire

 Requirements for Becoming a Surgical Technologist in New Hampshire

-There are a number of U.S. states with laws in place to regulate surgical technology, however New Hampshire is not currently one of these states.
-This allows individual employers to determine what level of education and experience is needed in order to join a surgical team.
+There are several U.S. states with laws in place to regulate surgical technology, however, New Hampshire is not currently one of these states.
+This allows individual employers to determine what level of education and experience is needed to join a surgical team.

 While the ABHES currently lists no accredited schools for surgical technologists in New Hampshire, the CAAHEP lists three, as detailed below:

 - Concord Hospital awards students a certificate in surgical technology, which can be completed in one year.
 Admission requirements include a pre-entrance interview with program officials, three references, and passing a criminal background check.

 - Dartmouth Hitchcock Medical Center offers an 11-month certificate program in surgical technology.
 The program admits only 10 students per year, and tuition is $8,000, with books and fees totaling an additional $1,200.

 - Great Bay Community College offers an associate’s degree in surgical technology.
 Students will sit for the national certification exam as part of this program’s curriculum.
 The program can be completed in two years, and tuition totals about $15,000.

 In addition to the programs listed above, several other institutions in New Hampshire offer allied health education programs.
 These include: